 • Philosophers weigh in on algorithmic aesthetics.

-Each artistic act becomes a cognitive collision, producing artifacts that are new not just in formulary but in origin.
+Each artistic act becomes a cognitive collision, producing artifacts that are new not just in form but in origin.

-Whether you choose to accept it or ignore it, what's next for art is being reprogrammed in real-time, — informed by perspectives of individuals close to Artesia Gale.
+Whether you choose to embrace it or ignore it, the of art is being reprogrammed in real-time, — informed by perspectives of individuals close to Artesia Gale.

 Extended Considerations and Implications